LacunaSoftware/docs/docs.en-us/articles/web-pki/promise.md

 success (function (...))
 ```

+### Parameters

-A callback `function` to be called on the method's success complete.
+A callback function to be called on the method's success complete.
 The `success` callback argument's type and meaning depend on the method that returns the promise.
 Please refer to each [method's documentation](lacunawebpki.md) for such information.

 ---